corochasco/dp2-shiny-app/README.md

 - **Final Weights**
   - Variable: Name of the variable.
   - Weight: Final weight assigned in the DP2 calculation.
-  - Order: Order of inclusion in the iterative algorithm.
+  - Orden: Order of inclusion in the iterative algorithm.
 - **Iteration_X (for each iteration)**
   - ID: Join key.
   - DP2: Intermediate DP2 values for that iteration.
   - Variable / Weight: Weights at that iteration.
-  - Order: Variable order at that iteration.
+  - Orden: Variable order at that iteration.

 ## Citation
 Chasco, C., & Sánchez, B. (2025). *DP2: Pena Distance Methodology (1.0.0)* [Data set].
 B2SHARE.